timbru31/mms-stockshock/README.md

 # stockshock

-> Your friendly 🤖 to check the wishlist of MediaMarkt and Saturn for available items
+> Your friendly 🤖 to check the wishlist and categories of MediaMarkt and Saturn for available items

 ## Prerequisities